SAP-samples/kyma-runtime-extension-samples/chatbot-conversational_AI/README.md

 ## About the Contributor and the Project

 The development of this chatbot and the tutorial was a project contributed by Lasse Urban, who is a vocational training student at SAP.
 He spent one rotation in the STAR (Student Training and Rotation) Program with the Kyma Runtime Adoption team from April 2021 until October 2021.
+Improvements of the chatbot were done by Alexander Weers, Cansu Doganay and Jano Hanzlik (STAR students that joined the department from April 2022 until October 2022).